 Most of the work on the two-dimensional energy cascade has used forced experiments in which the system eventually settles to a statistically steady state.
-This has the advantage of allowing the use of ergodicity to compile statistics, but complicates the interpretation of the results, because of the constant interference from the forcing.
-Decaying turbulence also has an inverse energy flux to large scales (although not necessarily an inverse cascade).
+This has the advantage of allowing the use of ergodicity to compile statistics, but complicates the interpretation of the results because of the constant interference from the forcing.
+Decaying turbulence also has an inverse energy flux to large scales (although not necessarily an inverse cascade, as we will see later in the paper).
 The total energy remains approximately constant while its length scale grows until it collides with the domain size.
 From the point of view of causality characterisation, decaying turbulence has obvious advantages, because things happen only once, and the arrow of time is well defined.
-On the negative side, compiling reliable statistics requires ensembles of simulations, and analysing the resulting large data sets.
-In this paper, we study the dynamics of two-dimensional decaying turbulence, with emphasis on the mechanism of the inverse energy flux, using ensembles of simulations at low to moderate Reynolds numbers, guided by the results of the causality analysis mentioned at the beginning of this introduction.
+On the negative side, compiling reliable statistics requires ensembles of simulations, and the analysis of the resulting large data sets.
+The final stage of Bose condensation is also of little interest in this case, because the flow decays before it can be completed, but we will see in \S\ref{sec:collective} that a related process is important in the creation of large-scale structures.

+In this paper, we study the dynamics of two-dimensional decaying turbulence, with emphasis on the mechanics of the inverse energy flux, using ensembles of simulations at low to moderate Reynolds numbers, guided by the results of the causality analysis mentioned at the beginning of this introduction.
 The simulations are described in \S \ref{sec:simul} , followed in \S \ref{sec:templates} by the structural analysis of the flow in terms of the vortices, dipoles and streams suggested by the causal analysis.
-Section \ref{sec:collective} describes the collective organisation of the vortices, including their classification into types, and how each type is related to the large scales of the kinetic energy.
-Section \ref{sec:tur2d} proposes mechanisms for this organisation, and \S\ref{sec:conc} concludes.
+Section \ref{sec:collective} describes the collective organisation of the vortices, including their classification into types and how each type is related to the large scales of the kinetic energy.
+Section \ref{sec:tur2d} discusses mechanisms for this organisation, and \S\ref{sec:conc} concludes.